 Multiple guys wrote to me after I was divorced telling me I was “damaged goods” and not worthy of something beyond a one night stand and that I was lucky they could be available for that (so flattering, I know.)
 Three guys told me I was a “just a conquest” because I was "unattainable" after targeting me in such calculated ways that I never in a million years could have thought they were capable of (an irony not lost on me.)
 A trusted ex-boyfriend’s brother blackmailed me and took advantage of me as a result.

 A random guy at a bar tried to force himself on me after a brief casual conversation when I went to leave and called me a “conceited cocksucking whore” and a host of other expletives because I politely declined his advances.
 And there were of course some failed relationships that were filled with abusive, controlling, and gaslighting behaviors that made me almost lose myself entirely and caused major shifts for me in my social circles if I did step forward and bring anything out in the open.
-These are just some examples and skim the surface.
+They are tough subjects— the kind we talk about amongst our friends in hushed voices because even if we had proof of things we’re too conditioned to fear that no would believe us.
+Or we’re “too nice” to want to air our grievances.
+These are just some examples and skim the surface for many women.
 I could keep going and list several more unfortunate things, but my message for myself and for others is simple:

 This behavior is NOT okay no matter how anyone seeks to justify it and their actions do NOT define you or your life.